cities

 I know driving on an autobahn with no speed limit may seem like a great idea.
 And it is fun - don't get me wrong (although going faster than 175 km/h / 110 mph becomes a bit too dangerous).
 But to truly appreciate the real Germany, take a road less travelled, through rural towns and villages.

 It goes without saying - try to steer away from tourist hot spots.
-This will give you a high chance to see real people - humble, friendly and those that take joy in greeting you on a street.
+This will give you a high chance to see real people - humble, friendly and those that take joy in greeting you on the street.

 Typical German towns are very old and usually predate any record-keeping.
 So people don't really know when precisely they were founded.

-Most German towns are built around a market place with a rathaus (townhall) in the centre.
+Most German towns are built around a marketplace with a Rathaus (town hall) in the centre.
 I was fortunate to visit a typical farmer market in the town of Biberach an der Riss that usually happens on Saturdays.
-A great place for people watching and having a meal or a drink, too.
+A great place for people-watching and having a meal or a drink, too.

 7. Dachau Death Camp.